MSN: Multi-Style Network for Trajectory Prediction: Experiments

 \subsection{Limitations}

 Although the proposed \MODEL~achieves better performance, unexpected or failed predictions still exist in some output style channels.
-In detail, it may have a few (one or two out of twenty) style channels that give some unexpected stylized predictions in some datasets.
+In detail, it may have a few (one or two out of twenty) style channels that predict unexpected stylized predictions in some datasets.
+In detail, one or two in all $K_c = 20$ style channels may make not-that-good predictions.
 For example, as shown in the first visualized prediction in the top-left of \FIG{fig_vis}, several predictions almost coincide with the observed trajectory (but in the opposite direction).
-Although they almost do not affect the quantitative ADE and FDE under the best-of-20 validation, these predictions violate the physical limitations of agent activities.
-We speculate that this is due to the unbalanced training distribution that leads to the incomplete variables tuning in these style channels.
+Although they almost do not affect the quantitative ADE and FDE under the \emph{best-of-20} validation, these predictions violate the physical limitations of agent activities.
+We infer that the data of different categories of $K_c$ is unbalanced, leading to incomplete variables tuning in channels corresponding to categories with fewer data.
 This phenomenon occurs more in the \ETHUCY~dataset but less in the SDD, which also verifies our point of view.
-We use a simple choosing strategy to suppress this problem temporarily.
-We discard all predictions $\hat{Y}$ that satisfy $\cos \langle X, \hat{Y}\rangle < \cos (3\pi / 4)$ to prevent this phenomenon temporarily.
 We will continue studying this problem and solving these failed cases in our future work.